Lotus 38 car-by-car histories

-Driven by: Dan Gurney, Roger McCluskey, Joe Leonard, Lloyd Ruby, TBA, Larry Dickson, George Snider, Arnie Knepper and Ronnie Bucknum.
+Driven by: Dan Gurney, Roger McCluskey, Joe Leonard, Lloyd Ruby, Larry Dickson, George Snider, Arnie Knepper and Ronnie Bucknum.
 First race: Indianapolis Motor Speedway (R3), 31 May 1965.
 Total of 28 recorded races.

 Built 1965 (fifth chassis built) from spares with symmetrical suspension and using some parts from the original 38/2.
 Used by Jim Clark at St Ursanne and Ollon-Villars 1965.
 For Jim Clark at the 1966 Indy 500 (#19 qualified 2nd, finished second).
 Sold to AJ Foyt and wrecked in practice at Milwaukee a week later when the suspension on the straight and the car hit the wall and burst into flames.
-Returned to the UK and rebuilt; returned to Foyt August 1966 but no further results known in 1966.
-Likely to have been the #84 Lotus 38 used by Foyt in the opening races of 1967, then by Gary Congdon at the Indy 500 when he was bumped.
-With the other Foyt 38s wrecked, this last survivor would be the car Foyt raced at Langhorne in July.
+Returned to Lotus in England and rebuilt; returned to Foyt August 1966 but no further results known in 1966.
+Likely to have been the #84 Lotus 38 used by Foyt in the opening races of 1967 at Phoenix and Trenton.
+Then used by Gary Congdon at the Indy 500 when he was bumped.
+With the other Foyt 38s wrecked, this last survivor was the car Foyt raced at Langhorne in July.
 Several years later, a ‘Coyote’ was raced in F5000 by Crockey Peterson, but photographs show that it was a Lotus 38, and it has been identified as 38/4.
 Later sold to Chuck Haines (St Louis, MO) and then to collector James L. Jaeger (Cincinnati, OH).
 Run at the Goodwood Festival of Speed in 1997, 1998 and 2000.
 On display in the Speedway Museum March 2009.
 Ran again at Goodwood 2011.
 On display again at the Indianapolis Motor Speedway Museum in May 2015, where the history board said it was still owned by Jaeger.
 Appeared at the Historic Indycar Exhibition in May 2016, when the owner was shown as Brad Jaeger.

 Driven by: Jim Clark, AJ Foyt, Bob Wente, Gary Congdon and Crockey Peterson.
 First race: St Ursanne-Les Rangiers, 22 Aug 1965.
 Total of 16 recorded races.